 Re AH [2016] EWCOP 9, Senior Judge Lush

-Instructed by the Public Guardian in an application for an order under s.22(4)(b) of the MCA 2005 to revoke and cancel the registration of a property and financial affairs LPA, an order directing that a panel deputy be invited to act, and an order directing the panel deputy to investigate the previous management of P’s finances and restore them to their correct level.
-A Local Authority was also involved through an ongoing safeguarding inquiry pursuant to s.42 of the Care Act 2014 in relation to potential financial abuse.
-The court was satisfied that the attorney had behaved in a way that contravened his authority and described his management of P’s property and financial affairs as a ‘litany’ of failings.
+Instructed by the Public Guardian in an application for an order under section 22(4)(b) MCA 2005 to revoke and cancel the registration of a property and financial affairs LPA, an order directing that a panel deputy be invited to act, and an order directing the panel deputy to investigate the previous management of P’s finances and restore them to their correct level.
+A Local Authority was also involved through an ongoing safeguarding inquiry pursuant to section 42 of the Care Act 2014 in relation to potential financial abuse.
+The court was satisfied that the attorney had behaved in a way that contravened his authority and described his management of P’s property and financial affairs as a “litany” of failings.
 The applications were granted.
 Please see here for the decision.

 Re DWA [2015] EWCOP 72, Senior Judge Lush

-Instructed by the Public Guardian in response to an application by one of three attorneys (‘A’) for reconsideration of an order revoking an LPA for property and financial affairs.
-The original application was made by the Public Guardian for an order under s.22(4)(b) of the MCA 2005 for the partial revocation and cancellation of the registration of the LPA.
-The court after hearing argument held that the donor was incapable of revoking the appointment herself and that A had behaved in a way that contravened her authority and was not acting in the donor’s best interests.
-In particular, the court held that A had breached her fiduciary duty by taking advantage of her position and had obtained a personal benefit, had failed to account satisfactorily for all transactions carried out on the donors behalf and contravened the duty to keep her money separate from that of the donor.
+Instructed by the Public Guardian in response to an application by one of three attorneys for reconsideration of an order revoking an LPA for property and financial affairs.
+The original application was made by the Public Guardian for an order under section 22(4)(b) MCA 2005 for the partial revocation and cancellation of the registration of the LPA.
+After hearing argument the court held that the donor was incapable of revoking the appointment herself and that A had behaved in a way that contravened her authority and was not acting in the donor’s best interests.
+In particular, the court held that A had breached her fiduciary duty by taking advantage of her position and had obtained a personal benefit, had failed to account satisfactorily for all transactions carried out on the donor’s behalf and contravened the duty to keep her money separate from that of the donor.
 The court confirmed the order made revoking A’s appointment as an attorney.
 Please see here for the decision.

 Recommendations